UW-Madison-DataScience/2025-03-24-uwmadison-intermedpython/index.md

   <li>Prepare and release software for reuse by others</li>
   <li>Use agile techniques to manage feedback and software improvement</li>
 </ul>

+Check the <a href="https://carpentries-incubator.github.io/python-intermediate-development/">lesson website</a> to preview the full schedule of topics.

 <h4 align="left"><strong>Prerequisites</strong></h4>